alexneu/url-shortener/README.md

 Currently set for memcache in production, memory_store in dev.
 Memory_store would be faster in production, but figure we're planning on some scale and the ability to run multiple server processes.

+### Automated Test Suite
+I chose to use Rspec for unit tests because I'm familiar with it.
+There's test coverage for the CRUD methods for the url model and controller, the create method for the user model and controller, and the auth and redirect controller.
+It would also be nice to implement Rswag integration tests, because you get included documentation and an interactive testing interface, but I ran out of time.

 ## Example Usage
 **Test with Chrome Plugin, Advanced REST client.
-These cover a lot of the test cases in the automated test suite.
+These cover a lot of the test cases in the automated test suite.**

-** Unauthenticated users
+### Unauthenticated users
-1. User-defined slug: Post localhost:3000/urls, JSON body: url: { slug: ‘slug1’, original_url: 'http://www.google.com' }
+1. User-defined slug: Post localhost:3000/urls, JSON body: url: { slug: ‘slug1’, original_url: 'http://www.goldbelly.com' }
-2. User-defined slug with expiration: Post localhost:3000/urls, JSON body { slug: ‘slug2’, original_url: 'http://www.google.com’, expiration: ‘2629782086’ }
+2. User-defined slug with expiration: Post localhost:3000/urls, JSON body { slug: ‘slug2’, original_url: 'http://www.goldbelly.com’, expiration: ‘2629782086’ }
 3. Try creating a url with an invalid expiration date in the past, verify you get a meaningful error response.
-Post localhost:3000/urls, JSON body { slug: ‘slug2’, original_url: 'http://www.google.com’, expiration: '1' }
+Post localhost:3000/urls, JSON body { slug: ‘slug2’, original_url: 'http://www.goldbelly.com’, expiration: '1' }
 4. Try creating a duplicate slug, verify you get a meaningful error.
-5. With unauthenticated user, generate a random slug: Post localhost:3000/urls, JSON body { original_url: 'http://www.google.com' }
+5. With unauthenticated user, generate a random slug: Post localhost:3000/urls, JSON body { original_url: 'http://www.goldbelly.com' }
 6. Do it again, get a new, different slug.
-7. With unauthenticated user, app-determined slug and invalid url: Post localhost:3000/urls, JSON body { original_url: 'http://www.google.com' }.
+7. With unauthenticated user, app-determined slug and invalid url: Post localhost:3000/urls, JSON body { original_url: 'http://www.goldbelly.com' }.
 Verify you get an error.
 8. Verify that some of the slugs you created actually work: Open a browser tab and visit one of your slugs: localhost:3000/:slug and you should get redirected to the original url.
 9. Verify that one of the random slugs you created actually works.

-** Authenticated Users
+### Authenticated Users
 1. Create new user with Post to http://localhost:3000/users, body: user: { username: ‘Alex’, password: ‘mypassword’ }
 2. Get back a jwt like eyJhbGciOiJIUzI1NiJ9.eyJ1c2VyX2lkIjoiNjEyNWEyMTE5ZDc0ZTJjNDhiNmZiYzEyIn0.vZchbjrOzMNAEo8EFjjSdtfRIk8virJXfhIjddg7yvA.
 Copy that to your notepad.
 3. Also, verify that we set the correct "Last login" time for returned user object.